My Go-To Cool Whip Frosting Turns Out Perfect Every Time

 Ingredients

-- 8 oz cream cheese, softened to room temperature
+- 8 ounces cream cheese, softened to room temperature

 Instructions

-- Whisk the mixture until it thickens, then set it aside.
+- Whisk until thickened, then set aside.

-Prepare Cream Cheese
+Beat Cream Cheese

-Fold In Cool Whip
+Fold in the Cool Whip

 Gina’s Notes and Tips